What is a Scorebug? Definition, Examples, and How to Create Your Own

 Beyond Sports

-The scorebug concept appears outside sports too:
+The scorebug concept shows up outside sports too:

-- Financial news: Stock tickers and market indices
+- Financial news — stock tickers and market indices

-- Election coverage: Vote counts and projected winners
+- Election coverage — vote counts and projected winners

-- Esports: Player health, resources, kill counts
+- Esports — player health, resources, kill counts

-- Reality TV: Competition standings and elimination info
+- Reality TV — competition standings and elimination info